 If the patient is diagnosed with lung cancer, doctors will try to determine the stage of the disease.
 The stage indicates how advanced the disease is, whether it has spread, and how it should be treated.
-It is generally easier to cure lung cancer when the disease has not yet spread.
+It is generally easier to cure lung cancer when the disease is detected early.